gmarkomanolis/lload/README.md

 prepare_stats.sh i
 ``

 where i is the id of the login node.
-You need to change the 3rd line of the file prepare_stats.sh in case your login node is not called login1 etc...

 The output will be something like: